jjlee/git-meld-index/README.md

 meld-index`.
 I'm not sure how one does something similar with vimdiff (which is a terminal application): if you know, let me know.

-Q. Why not just use <favourite staging tool>?
+Q. Why not just use &lt;favourite staging tool&gt;?

 A. Different tools have different pros and cons.
 You should use what works best for you for a given task!
 However, I do find tools like